 HIGHLANDER BASEBALL COACHING STAFF

-Coach Eastman enters his 18th season as the Head Baseball Coach of The Woodlands High School, and is the coach with the most wins in Highlander history with a record of 391-129 and 13 district championships.
-Eastman’s overall record in 25 years as a head coach is 547-239.
+Coach Eastman enters his nineteenth season as the Head Baseball Coach of The Woodlands High School and is the winningest Head Coach in Highlander history with a record of 416-145 and 13 district championships.
+Eastman’s overall record in 26 years as a head coach is 572-255.
 In 2013, the Highlanders won their 3rd state title and he was named the National High School Coach of the Year for the third time.
+Last year, Coach Eastman lead the Highlanders to a Semifinalist finish in the 6A State Tournament.

 As selected by his peers, in 2017, Coach Eastman was inducted into the National High School Baseball Coaches Association Hall of Fame in December in Tucson, AZ.

-Coach Chris Harden enters his 16th year as Assistant Coach for The Woodlands Highlander Varsity team.
+Coach Chris Harden enters his eighteenth year as Assistant Coach for The Woodlands Highlander Varsity team.
 He is a 1988 graduate of Cheboygan High School, Cheboygan, MI, where he played Varsity baseball, football and basketball.
-He attended Ferris State University in Big Rapids, MI, where he earned his Bachelors in Math Education in 1997.
-At Ferris State he was a four-year Varsity baseball player.
-In 1993, he was named the MVP for the Ferris State University Baseball Team, and in the same season made Great Lakes Intercollegiate Athletic Conference 1st Team AllConference.
+He attended Ferris State University in Big Rapids, MI where he earned his Bachelors in Math Education in 1997.
+At Ferris State, he was a four-year Varsity baseball player.
+In 1993, he was named the MVP for the Ferris State University Baseball Team and in the same season made Great Lakes Intercollegiate Athletic Conference 1st Team All-Conference.
 Coach Harden is currently a Math teacher at TWHS.
-This is his 19th year of teaching, the last 17 with CISD.
-He is a single parent with eighteen year old twin sons, Jarrod & Jordan.
+This is his twentieth year of teaching and the last eighteen years has been with CISD.
+He is a newlywed to his wife Ashlee and is father to twenty-year-old twin sons, Jarrod & Jordan.
 He is the son of Richard & Lucy.

-Coach Hays will be entering his fourth year as coach for the sophomore team at TWHS, where he also coaches freshman football.
+Coach Hays will be entering his sixth year as coach for the sophomore team at TWHS, where he also coaches Freshman football.
 Prior to this, he coached football and basketball at McCullough Junior High.
-Coach Hays ia a graduate of Peoria High School in Arizona and Texas A&M University (Class of '06).
-His wife, Heather Hays, is also a teacher at TWHS.
+Coach Hays is a graduate of Peoria High School in Arizona and Texas A&M University (Class of 2006).
+His wife, Heather Hays, is also a teacher at TWHS and they have a daughter, Harper.

-Coach Chad Rozelle is in 19th year of teaching & coaching and his 8th year with the The Highlander Baseball Program assisting at all levels as a volunteer.
+Coach Chad Rozelle is in his twenty-second year of teaching & coaching and his nineteenth year with The Highlander Baseball Program assisting at all levels as a volunteer.
 Coach Rozelle teaches a high school credit Health class at McCullough Jr. High as well as coaching seventh and eighth grade football.
-Prior to McC he served as the JV Baseball coach at College Park High School from 2005-2008 and from 1998-2005 coached The Woodlands Sophomore Baseball team for seven years.
+Prior to McCullough he served as the Junior Varsity Baseball coach at College Park High School from 2005-2008 and from 1998-2005 coached The Woodlands Sophomore Baseball team for seven years.
 Coach Rozelle is a 1996 graduate of Texas A&M.